timangus/ioq3/README.md

 condition is met, the game will set com_standalone to 1 and is then running in stand alone mode.

-If you want the engine to use a different directory in your homepath than e.g. "Quake3" on Windows or ".q3a" on Linux, then set a new name at startup by adding
+If you want the engine to use a different directory in your homepaths than "Quake3" then set a new name at startup by adding

     +set com_homepath <homedirname>